Prisjakt/feed-specification/docs/feeds/local-offer/fields/price.md

 ### Do

-- Submit price if your item has a different price per store
+- Submit price if your item has a different price per shop
-- The inventory data price will override the price in the product data feed for the associated store.
+- The inventory data price will override the price in the product data feed for the associated shop.
-- Accurately submit the product's price and currency, and match with the price from your stores
+- Accurately submit the product's price and currency, and match with the price from your shops
-- Ensure that the product can be purchased in-store for the submitted price.
+- Ensure that the product can be purchased in-shop for the submitted price.
 - For products sold in bulk quantities, bundles, or multipacks: Submit the total price of the minimum purchasable quantity, bundle, or multipack.
 - For the US and Canada: Don't include tax in the price.
 - For all other countries:Include value added tax (VAT) or Goods and Services Tax (GST) in the price.